-- Grilled BBQ Chicken Breasts: For boneless, skinless chicken breasts, begin checking for doneness after 10-15 minutes.
+- Chicken Breasts: For boneless, skinless chicken breasts, begin checking for doneness after 10-15 minutes.
 For bone-in chicken breasts, begin checking for doneness after 20-25 minutes.

-- Grilled BBQ Chicken Thighs: For boneless, skinless chicken thighs, begin checking for doneness after 10-12 minutes.
+- Thighs: For boneless, skinless chicken thighs, begin checking for doneness after 10-12 minutes.
 For bone-in chicken thighs, begin checking for doneness after 15-20 minutes.

-- Grilled BBQ Chicken Drumsticks: Begin checking for doneness after 15-20 minutes.
+- Drumsticks: Begin checking for doneness after 15-20 minutes.

-- Grilled BBQ Chicken Leg Quarters: Begin checking for doneness after 15-20 minutes.
+- Leg Quarters: Begin checking for doneness after 15-20 minutes.

 - Grilled veggies – No summer plate is complete without some grilled veggies.
-Grill up some corn on the cob, peppers & onions, or sweet potatoes!
+Grill up some corn on the cob, peppers and onions, or sweet potatoes!

-My ideal plate?
+- My ideal plate?
 A Grilled BBQ Chicken Bowl!
-Dice up your chicken & serve it over greens & quinoa, with grilled veggies, a little sharp cheddar, & some guac for good measure.
+Dice up your chicken and serve it over greens and quinoa, with grilled veggies, a little sharp cheddar, and some guacamole for good measure.
 Weeknight dinner perfection!

 Say hello to your newest go-to summer staple, the best Grilled BBQ Chicken recipe!
-This easy recipe utilizes a quick BBQ chicken marinade, a flavorful BBQ chicken dry rub, & indirect grilling, yielding perfectly tender, juicy, & flavorful BBQ chicken every time.
+This easy recipe utilizes a quick BBQ chicken marinade, a flavorful BBQ chicken dry rub, and indirect grilling, yielding perfectly tender, juicy, and flavorful BBQ chicken every time.
 The only grilled barbecue chicken recipe you’ll need from now on!

-- 1 4–5-pound package bone-in chicken thighs from ALDI (see Recipe Notes)
+- one 4–5-pound package bone-in chicken thighs (see Recipe Notes)